gurumojo/text/neurodiversity/README.md

 Pathologization
 ---------------

-Autistic activists rejected the notion of autism as a disability when they coined the term [neurodiversity](./glossary.md#neurodiversity) during the [early 1990s](https://twitter.com/WalkerSensei/status/1512643383088410627), instead favoring a perspective embracing different ways brains process
+Autistic activists rejected the notion of autism as pathological when they coined the term [neurodiversity](./glossary.md#neurodiversity) during the [early 1990s](https://twitter.com/WalkerSensei/status/1512643383088410627), instead favoring a perspective embracing different ways brains process